NAICNO/Jobanalyzer/production/sonar-nodes/README.md

 There is also a directory with two files:

 * `secrets/exfil-auth.txt` contains identity information used by `exfiltrate` in its communication with the server.
-For more information about this file, see the documentation in `../sonar-server`.
+For more information about this file, see the documentation in `../jobanalyzer-server`.
 * `secrets/exfil-ca.crt` is the certificate for the NAIC Certificate Authority, this is used for HTTP upload.

-The contents of `sonar.sh` and `sonar-runner.cron` may vary from cluster to cluster, and the binaries are naturally architecture-dependent.
+The contents of `sonar.sh` and `jobanalyzer.cron` may vary from cluster to cluster, and the binaries are naturally architecture-dependent.

 ## ML nodes (cluster name: mlx.hpc.uio.no)